 The number of breast cancer cases is higher for women in the 50 to 69 age group.
 In fact, the majority of breast cancer cases occur in women 50 years of age and older.
 The main health authorities, including the Quebec Breast Cancer Foundation, therefore recommend that women aged 50 to 69 have a mammogram every two years.

 If you are under 50, your doctor may still recommend you have a mammogram at regular intervals because your personal risk is above average.
-If you haven’t already done so, talk with your doctor about your risk factors and the pros and cons of having a mammogram at your age.
+Talk with your doctor about your risk factors and the pros and cons of having a mammogram at your age.